LaurentiuGabriel/gpt-trading-agent/README.md

 # AI-Powered Stock Picking Assistant
 I was just curious if AI can hallucinate where the market is going, ignoring the twitter threads saying that they made 10 million USD using ChatGPT.
 And this is how I created this project.

 This application uses Perplexity, GPT-5, QuantiQ.live and Alpaca to find small-cap stocks, provide analysis and recommendations, book orders on these stocks and track the performance of the portfolio.
+I also added Streamlit for a better user experience.

 ## Features
 - AI-Driven Stock Discovery: Uses the Perplexity AI API to find interesting micro and small-cap US stocks.